How to Become a Dermatologist

 Once dermatologists complete their residency programs they can become board certified through the American Board of Dermatology.
 Requirements typically include practical experience and passing an examination.
 To maintain their certification, dermatologists must pass a re-certification exam every 10 years.
 Dermatologists must also stay up to date on the current medical and technical advancements in the field and often complete continuing education courses and attend seminars, conferences, and workshops throughout their careers.

-Employment of all doctors (including dermatologists) is projected to grow faster than average for all professions, increasing 14% through 2016 (1).
+Employment of all physicians (including dermatologists) is projected to grow faster than average for all professions, increasing 14% from 2006 to 2016 (1).
 The increased need for dermatology treatments among a variety of patients will drive job growth.

 Job prospects should be very good especially for dermatologists with extensive experience and those with specializations.
 Job openings will also arise from the need to replace dermatologists that retire, transfer, or leave the field for other reasons.